jordanLindo/reading-notes/class-01.md

 ## What is JavaScript?
 1. altering a page after it reaches the client and allowing the site to be reactive to a users action
-2. adding a script tag in the body will inculde it in the page
+2. adding a script tag in the body will include it in the page